 things to do in the winter

 If winter mountaineering and alpine climbing are your game (or even if you’ve never heard of a crampon) come play on Glacier Country’s icefalls, frozen waterfalls and iced rock slabs.
-Take a guided private ice climbing tour with the Flathead Valley’s Glacier Adventure Guides.
+Take a custom ice climbing trip with Whitefish Vertical Adventures.
 They’ve got all the tools, equipment and experience to help you explore the ice sculptures of winter in Western Montana.

 This popular ice climbing destination is located outside of St. Ignatius in the Mission Valley.
 The longer approach compensates climbers willing to put in the effort, rewarding them with a huge wall of ice.
 This is a great place for beginners.

 Located outside of Arlee, this area offers a short approach and about a dozen climbs, making it a superb option for a half-day destination climb.
 Most of the climbing areas in the Mission Valley are located on tribal lands.
 Be sure to obtain the appropriate permit.